Big changes in Yoga Certification scheme

 - Asana demonstration – Earlier Level 2 demonstration was evaluated but overall there was equal weightage (marks wise) to teaching skills too.
 Now, in current changes, asana demonstration is of highest importance.
 Especially, for Level 1 & Level 2.

 - Theory from Hatha Pradipika, Yoga Sutra, Shrimad Bhagvad Geeta & Gheranda Samhita.
-Specific sutras and shlokas are mentioned in the syllabus, which you need to remember verbally for the exam.
+Specific sutras and shlokas are mentioned in the syllabus, which you need to know in depth for the purpose of the exam.

 - More detailed knowledge of human biology, psychology & physiology.
 Yoga for Wellness has more focused description in the new detailed syllabus.